Methods for sciatica treatment

-- Pain medication (over-the-counter or prescription)
+- Pain medications (over-the-counter or prescription)

 - Steroidal spine injections

-- Hot and/or cold compresses
+- Hot and cold compresses

 - Weight management techniques

 - Chiropractic care

 Any drug, exercise or diet regimen should only be followed under a doctor’s supervision to minimize the risk for serious complications.

 While many patients benefit from the conservative treatments listed above, there are several alternative options to aid in pain relief.
 These techniques can include: